 The first brick cathedral on the Tumsk Hill in Płock was erected by Bolesław Śmiały or Władysław Herman.
 In 1127, it was destroyed during the Pomeranian invasion, and in its place in 1130, the bishop of Płock, Alexander of Malonne, started to build a new, magnificent temple.
 From that period came the magnificent bronze door ordered by the bishop of Magdeburg a few years later.
 On 26 casts of bronze, scenes from the life of Jesus and the apostles were depicted.
 Few churches in Europe could afford such a costly ornament.
 Probably in the next century, during one of the invasions, the doors were robbed by the Lithuanians and donated to the prince of Novgorod the Great in Rus, where they are still in the sobor of Saint Sophia.
 Only the accurate copy made of bronze was suspended in Płock cathedral.

 In 1530 a lightning strike caused a great fire, as a result of which, part of the walls and vaults collapsed.
 A year later, the chapter decided to rebuild it.
 At that time, the destroyed northern part of the church was erected, but it soon collapsed again and the walls broke even more.
-For this reason bishop Andrzej Krzycki began to rebuild the temple from scratch using romanesque stones.
-Italian architects under the supervision of Bernard de Gianotis, who also worked at Wawel Castle, erected a three-nave basilica in the renaissance style on the romanesque outline, with a dome at the intersection of the nave and transept.
+For this reason bishop Andrzej Krzycki began to rebuild the temple from scratch using Romanesque stones.
+Italian architects under the supervision of Bernard de Gianotis, who also worked at Wawel Castle, erected a three-aisle basilica in the Renaissance style on the Romanesque outline, with a dome at the intersection of the nave and transept.
 The building was completed in 1563 by Jan Baptiste called the Venetian, giving it its final shape.
 It was the largest temple erected in the 16th century in Poland.
-Unfortunately the rich romanesque architectural details and gothic furnishings of the temple were destroyed.
+Unfortunately the rich Romanesque architectural details and Gothic furnishings of the temple were destroyed.

-The romanesque cathedral of bishop Alexander of Malonne was built of carefully prepared granite stones.
-It was a three-nave, probably two-choir basilica with a transept and presbytery finished with an apses.
+The Romanesque cathedral of bishop Alexander of Malonne was built of carefully prepared granite stones.
+It was a three-aisle, probably two-choir basilica with a transept and presbytery finished with an apses.
 The western choir was flanked by two towers.
 It represented a rare type of architecture in Poland, for which analogy should be sought in the art of the Meuse region.

 Kunkel R.M., Architektura gotycka na Mazowszu, Warszawa 2005.